 Thinking on Earthquakes investigates both scholarly theories and views that were propagated among the early modern European population.
 Through a chronological approach, Vermij reveals that in contrast to the Ancient and medieval philosophers who suggested rational explanations for earthquakes, supernatural ideas made a powerful comeback in the sixteenth century.
-By analysing a variety of sources such as pamphlets, sermons, and treatises, this study shows how changes in the ideas on earthquakes were a result of social and political demands, as well as from improvements in the means of communication, rather than from scientific methods.
-Thus Vermij presents an illuminating case for the production of knowledge about earthquakes in early modern Europe.
+By analysing a variety of sources such as pamphlets, sermons, and treatises, this study shows how changes in the ideas on earthquakes were a result of social and political demands as well as from improvements in the means of communication, rather than from scientific methods.
+Thus, Vermij presents an illuminating case for the production of knowledge in early modern Europe.

 A range of events are explored, including the Ferrara earthquake in 1570 and the Vienna earthquake in 1590, making this study an invaluable source for students and scholars of the history of science and the history of ideas in early modern Europe.

 Table of Contents